-Still the number one highest-rated Korean drama of all time, based on single episode viewership ratings, reaching a massive 65.8% on its April 10, 1997 episode, First Love (1996) is still remembered fondly by middle age and senior viewership who were watching Korean dramas over two decades before they began to be streamed online by various Asian drama web sites and started to become popular worldwide in the "Korean Wave".
+Still the number two highest-rated Korean drama of all time, based on single episode viewership ratings, reaching a massive 65.8% on its April 10, 1997 episode, First Love (1996-7) is still remembered fondly by middle age and senior viewership who were watching Korean dramas over two decades before they began to be streamed online by various Asian drama web sites and started to become popular worldwide in the "Korean Wave".

 First Love has long been out of print on DVD and I was fortunate a friend had a copy on DVD to loan me!
 The visual quality could have been better.
 I could tell a lot of work went into the original cinematography by Joachim Jung, but it's over twenty years old and the DVD technology they used in the 1990's is world's apart from today's visual resolution on official DVDs and Blu-rays and streaming.

 This was the longest K-drama I've ever watched at 66 episodes and it did absolutely exhaust me, it must have been an epic watch in its day.
 I managed by limiting myself to 2 episodes a day and was able to finish in about a month and a half.
 The ONLY reason I wanted to watch this long K-drama was, frankly, because its stars were the famous couple from Winter Sonata (2002) whom I had loved together, Bae Yong Joon and Choi Ji Woo.
 They must create magic when they are together in a drama because in 2005 Japan re-aired First Love, solely based on their popularity from Winter Sonata.
 The average rating for the entire show when originally aired in Korea was 52.6%.
 It ran from September 7th, 1996 until April 20, 1997.
 That's a long time to follow several families' stories!